World Mastercard: Stealth wealth falls out of favour - again

 Apparently these upstanding spenders were itching for single trip travel insurance and worldwide assistance from Mastercard and customised rewards from their card providers.

-Today the customised rewards remain - mainly in the form of Santander's famous 123 cash back (more details here) - but the "World" title has always seemed a bit of a misnomer: there's no special travel support from Mastercard.
+Today the customised rewards remain only in the form of much lower cash back than was once available - but the "World" title has always seemed a bit of a misnomer: there's no special travel support from Mastercard.

-In fact, the World card site - not updated since the original launch in 2008 - mentions no particular support or rewards at all.
-Instead it keeps things vague with talk of perks "which may include specialised travel benefits, personal security features or other valuable benefits" (emphasis ours).
+In fact, the now defunct UK version of the World Mastercard site - which hadn't been updated since the original launch in 2008 - mentioned no particular support or rewards at all.
+Instead it kept things vague with talk of perks "which may include specialised travel benefits, personal security features or other valuable benefits" (emphasis ours).

 World customers can benefit from Mastercard Global Services in an emergency, but that's available for all Mastercard holders.